erichocean/versor_example/README.md

     make
     ./example

-The "trick" is just to set up CMake correctly with an external project.
+To repeat, the "trick" is just to set up the new CMake correctly with the location of the external libraries/includes.
 If you look in the top-level `CMakeLists.txt` file, you can see how I did that.
-There are other ways to do this, but I find this is the easiest.
+There are other ways to link an external library with CMake, but I find this is the easiest.

 Best, Erich